scumabo/VolumeRenderingTFDesign/README.md

 # VolumeRenderingTFDesign
-This repository implements the methods described in [1] that are 1.
+This repository implements the methods described in "Ma, B.; Entezari, A.; Volumetric Feature-Based Classification and Visibility Analysis for Transfer Function Design, IEEE Transactions on Visualization and Computer Graphics (TVCG), to appear, 2017" including, 1.
 Hierarchical Cell-based Feature Similarity Map, 2.
 Feature Classification, and 3.
 Feature Visibility for TF Design.

 ## 1. Hierarchical Cell-based Feature Similarity Map (/CellSim)
 Hit "Run" button to execute the shell script "run.sh".
 By default, both "demo1D" and "demo2D" will be run for all the experimented datasets in [1].
 To run just one or the other script, or selected datasets, please comment out corresponding lines in run.sh OR directly type commend in MATLAB.